All but 2 minor charges tossed against Steelers assistant

-PITTSBURGH (AP) — A Pennsylvania district attorney says he’ll drop all but two minor charges against Pittsburgh Steelers assistant coach Joey Porter after reviewing video of his altercation with a bar bouncer and a police officer.
+PITTSBURGH (AP) — All but the two least serious charges will be dropped against Pittsburgh Steelers assistant coach Joey Porter stemming from an alleged altercation outside a bar hours after the team’s Sunday playoff win against the Miami Dolphins, a prosecutor announced Thursday.

-District Attorney Stephen Zappala Jr. says the video evidence supports only summary citations for disorderly conduct and public drunkenness.
-Charges of aggravated assault involving the officer and a simple assault charge for Porter’s actions with the bouncer are among the other charges being dropped.
+District Attorney Stephen Zappala Jr. said that after viewing surveillance video, he decided to drop charges of aggravated assault involving a police officer and a simple assault charge for Porter’s actions Sunday involving a bouncer, as well as charges of resisting arrest and defiant trespass.

-Porter was arrested and jailed hours after the Steelers’ opening round playoff win against the Miami Dolphins on Sunday.
+“Today our office was able to view surveillance video showing multiple angles of the events that led to the arrest of Steelers coach Joey Porter.
+Following that review, it is the position of the office that the only charges supported by the video are summary disorderly conduct and summary public drunkenness,” Zappala said.

-Porter’s attorney says the DA’s decision shows that Porter isn’t the “exceedingly drunk, violent” and “disrespectful” person he was made out to be.
+Those two remaining citations each carry fines up to $500 and 90 days in jail.
+The aggravated assault charge, the most serious Porter faced, carried the penalty of state prison upon conviction.

 Most Read Stories